-The Bank provides management overlay as an additional ECL under stressed scenarios due to uncertainties under Covid-19 environment based on the assumptions that multiple restructured loans and loans under grace period for both principal and interest repayment have higher risk of turning default; therefore, the ECL overlay is being assessed by classifying these restructured loans to higher staging than they originally are.
+The Bank provides management overlay as an additional ECL under stressed scenarios due to uncertainties under COVID-19 environment based on two assumptions that (1) multiple restructured loans and loans under grace period for both principal and interest repayment have higher risk of turning default; (2) the expected adjustments to increase ECL resulted from the model enhancement that will take place in 2023.
+Further information on the credit quality analysis of the Bank and impact of COVID-19 is provided in note 34.1 and 35 respectively.